arlolra/otr/readme.md

 indicating a willingness to speak OTR.
 If the recipient in turn has set the policy `WHITESPACE_START_AKE`, the AKE will be initiated.

+**Close private connection**: To end an encrypted communication,

+    buddyList.userA.endOtr()

+will return the message state to plaintext and notify the correspondent.

 **Options**: A dictionary of the current options accepted by the OTR constructor.

     var options = {